 Practice Makes Perfect

 Like any other lock-picking technique, practice is the key to success.
 Tubular locks, while more secure, become manageable with repeated practice and understanding of the mechanism—this is why tubular practice locks are so beneficial.
 Keep in mind, too, that each lock and picking experience will vary.
-Some locks can be more difficult to pick than others; alternatively, you may find it easy to pick a lock once, then difficult to pick it again.
+Some locks can be more difficult to pick than others; additionally, you may find it easy to pick a lock once, then difficult to pick it again.
 So, patience and practice are essential to picking successfully.

 Common Mistakes To Avoid